HandsOnDataViz/book/docs/HandsOnDataViz.md

-1. To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the 3-dot menu appear, and select Delete, as shown in Figure
+1. To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the 3-dot (kebab) menu appear, and select Delete, as shown in Figure
     <a href="#fig:delete-chart">61</a>.

 <img src="images/05-chart/delete-chart.png" alt="Float cursor in top-right corner of the chart to make the 3-dot (kebab) menu appear, and select Delete." width="180px" />